ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/mongo/logs/list.md

 ## Description

-List the logs of your Mongo Cluster
+List (and optionally filter) the logs of your Mongo Cluster.
+Use --cols message to see the logs messages.

 ## Options